- 6 Steps to Roll Out AI in Your CompanySeptember 16, 2018

 Don’t start your AI project off on the wrong foot.

-When designing AI, it’s easy to immediately get caught up in all the ways it can service your customers’ needs.
+When designing AI solution, it’s easy to immediately get caught up in all the ways it can service your customers’ needs.
 Media hype about digital assistants like Alexa and Siri focus on user-facing features.
-It’s hardly any wonder why we think this way, but it’s the wrong way to design a functional AI platform.
+So, it’s hardly any wonder why we think in such fashion, yet it’s the wrong approach to design a functional AI platform.

 Henry Ford is famously credited for saying that if he asked people what they wanted, they would say faster horses.
-While we could never be certain if he actually uttered those words, the fact it, customers don’t always know what they want, especially if the product you are considering is never-heard-of.
-While addressing customer needs is certainly important, it’s secondary to building functional tools that will help them.
+Although we could never be certain if he actually uttered those words, the fact is, customers don’t always know what they want, especially if the product you are considering is never-heard-of.
+While addressing customers’ needs is certainly important, it’s secondary to building functional tools that will actually help them.
 Key Performer Indicators (KPIs) are important in business, and you need to set quantifiable metrics and goals before unleashing a buggy program on your customers.

-This is why user design only comes after a solid foundation is in place.
+This is why user design only comes after a solid foundation is set in place.

 Onboarding AI in any facet of business operations

-Because we focused on refining the machine learning algorithm first and foremost, in vending analytics we saw a 15 percent increase in sales and an 18 percent reduction in re-stocking visits.
+As we focused on refining the machine learning algorithm first and foremost, after the deployment of Vending Analytics solution we saw a 15 percent increase in sales and an 18 percent reduction in re-stocking visits.
 Once the model was sufficiently in place, we designed a user interface to leverage the model’s thinking.

-This design thinking method is important, and a checklist should be in place to replicate the process for any new technology implementation.
-Google increased its employee productivity by 25 percent with a simple five-step onboarding checklist similar to the following one, so there’s no reason to skip it.
+This design thinking method is important.
+A checklist should be set in place to replicate the process for any new technology implementation.
+Google increased its employee productivity by 25 percent with a simple five-step onboarding checklist similar to the one below, so there’s no reason to skip it.

 What is the purpose of your business?
-Probably to generate a profit, while providing quality goods and services.
+Probably, to generate profit while providing quality goods and services.
 That part is easy, but setting goals that quantify the profit is harder.

 AI applications are intelligent, but they can only do what you train them to do.
-Defined KPIs regarding production and quality, as well as business policies and procedures, are necessary.
+Defined KPIs regarding production and quality as well as business policies and procedures are, therefore, necessary.